Tax Increment Finance (TIF) Districts in Chickasha

 The “But For” Rule

 The objective of a TIF district is to enable development that would not happen otherwise—i.e., “but for the TIF, this development will not take place.”
+In creating the TIF, the city has indicated that the improvements and incentives are necessary to the development of these areas.

-What is the current proposal?
+What is the project plan?

-TIF #2: Downtown
+TIF A: Downtown

 Generally speaking, the properties carved out of the above assessment areas are tax exempt or are not expected to increase in value, and thus would not contribute to TIF revenue.